FrankCastlepancakes/ChillWatcherDHBW/README.md

 ## Step Five

 Copy the downloaded files and the "src" folder to the folder of your recently created Angular project.
-Overwrite the existing files.
+Delete all files and folders there,overwrite the existing files.

 ## Step Six